trailofbits/algo/docs/faq.md

 ## Can DNS filtering be disabled?

 You can temporarily disable DNS filtering for all IPsec clients at once with the following workaround: SSH to your Algo server (using the 'shell access' command printed upon a successful deployment), edit `/etc/ipsec.conf`, and change `rightdns=<random_ip>` to `rightdns=8.8.8.8`.
 Then run `sudo systemctl restart strongswan`.
-DNS filtering for Wireguard clients has to be disabled on each client device separately by modifying the settings in the app, or by directly modifying the `DNS` setting on the `clientname.conf` file.
+DNS filtering for WireGuard clients has to be disabled on each client device separately by modifying the settings in the app, or by directly modifying the `DNS` setting on the `clientname.conf` file.
 If all else fails, we recommend deploying a new Algo server without the adblocking feature enabled.

 ## Wasn't IPSEC backdoored by the US government?